-When thoughts rule you – the lower thinking mind runs riot
+When thoughts rule you, the lower thinking-mind runs riot

-- Drain us energetically and emotionally
+- Drain you energetically and emotionally.

-- Increase our stress and anxiety levels
+- Increase your stress and anxiety levels.

-- Undermine our decision-making and confidence
+- Undermine your decision-making and confidence.

-- Confuse our thoughts with external reality
+- Confuse your thoughts with external reality.

-When you rule your thoughts – you are connected to the higher intuitive mind
+When you rule your thoughts, you are connected to the higher intuitive mind